 Main Publications |

-Anantharaman, M., (forthcoming) Performative Environmentalism and the Everyday Legitimation of Climate Coloniality in Confronting Climate Coloniality ed.
+Anantharaman, M., (2024) Performative Environmentalism and the Everyday Legitimation of Climate Coloniality in Confronting Climate Coloniality ed.
 Sultana, F., Routledge.
+Pre-print available here.